Quantum Linear Gravity in de Sitter Universe On Gupta-Bleuler vacuum state: Krein space quantization

-A direct consequence of these formulas is the positivity of the energy {\it i.e.} for any physical state $|\vec k\re$ (those built from repeated action of the $a^{\dag} _{k}$'s on the vacuum),
+A direct consequence of this construction is the positivity of the energy {\it i.e.} for any physical state $|\vec k\re$ (those built from repeated action of the $a^{\dag} _{k}$'s on the vacuum state),

-This quantity vanishes if and only if $|\vec k\re=|0\re$.
+This quantity vanishes if and only if $|\vec k\re=|GB\re$.
 Therefore the ``normal ordering'' procedure for eliminating the ultraviolet divergence in the vacuum energy, which appears in the usual QFT is not needed \cite{gareta1}.
-Another consequence of this formula is a covariant two-point function, which is free of any infrared divergence \cite{ta3}.
-The un-physical state $|\vec { \bar{ k}}\re$ built from repeated action of the $b^{\dag} _{k}$'s on the vacuum.
+Another consequence of this quantization is a covariant two-point function, which is free of any infrared divergence \cite{ta3}.